SvenDijkstra/BattlePyeTHON-RCON/README.md

 A Python-based Battle Eye RCON tool for Linux, primarily designed for Arma Reforger.

-**Please Note:** This tool is currently in a poorly functioning state and requires significant cleanup, checks, and improvements.
-Specifically, connection timeout and disconnect handling are broken.
-Use with caution.

 ## Purpose

 This tool provides command-line access to the Battle Eye RCON interface, enabling server administrators to manage their Arma Reforger servers from a Linux environment.
 Existing RCON tools are often Windows-centric, and this project aims to bridge that gap.